jodaelliott/Quantum-Espresso-Introduction/gettingStartedWithXSpectra.md

     K_POINTS automatic
     4 4 4 0 0 0

-We can copy and visualize the structure locally.
+We can copy and visualize the structure locally using the <code>ase gui</code> from last time.

 To run the DFT calculation, we can load the Quantum ESPRESSO modules, request resources with <code>salloc</code>, and call the <code>pw.x</code> executable.